andresdigiovanni/cross/README.md

 Transforms datetime columns into useful features.

 - Parameters:
-    - `datetime_columns`: List of columns to extract date/time features from.
+    - `features`: List of columns to extract date/time features from.
+If None, all datetime columns are considered.

 - Example Usage: